cjacobs27/cameratrap/README.md

 **To run this program with the graph feature, please run trap_plotting.py:**

-Download the .zip file of this repo & unzip
+* Download the .zip file of this repo & unzip.
-Open the command line or Powershell in the folder
+* Open the command line or Powershell in the folder.

 ''python ''